Buy me a Cup of Aloha

 Japanese Homemade Mayonnaise Recipe

-A lot of Japanese recipes will call for the use of Japanese mayonnaise instead of American mayonnaise.
+A lot of Japanese recipes will call for the use of Japanese mayonnaise instead of American mayo.

 You could use Japanese mayonnaise with your sushi, on your burgers, with your potato salads, and even use it to flavor ice cream.

-Place the egg yolks, sugar, and vinegar in a warmed/dry mixing bowl - whisk to combine ingredients.
+- Place the egg yolks, sugar, and vinegar in a warmed/dry mixing bowl.

 Lacto-Fermented Homemade Mayonnaise Recipes

 - 2 tsp.
 Organic Raw Honey

 - 1 Tbsp.
 Raw Apple Cider Vinegar